MUSEOLOGY

 1

-The 12-credit Museology exam consists of two parts each of 6 credits.
-The second part of this course is entrusted to an other Professor who will hold the course in the fourth period.
-The student matures the 12 credits with the passing of two partial exams, each relating to a part of the course.
-The final grade comes from the average of the two grades obtained by passing the two partial tests.
-The exams of both parties must be passed in the same academic year under penalty of forfeiture of the 6 credits accrued.
+The 12-credit Museology and Curatorship exam consists of two parts, each of 6 credits.
+The instructor teaches the first part, while the second part of this course is taught by another instructor in the fourth term.
+Students earn the 12 credits by passing two separate exams, each covering a specific part of the course.
+The final grade is the average of the two grades obtained from the two partial exams.
+Both exams must be taken in the same academic year, under penalty of forfeiture of the 6 credits earned with one of the two instructors.

 -Awareness of the main theoretical issues concerning the discipline;